NCAR/ccpp-scm/scm/doc/TechGuide/chap_intro.rst

 -  Use of standardized missing values: Replaced hard coded missing values, -9999.0 and -9999, with the _FillValue or missing value attributes defined in the NetCDF variables.

+-  Fix area logic in the SCM: Corrected assignment of the column area from the DEPHY forcing file by removing the dependency on surface forcing LSM.
+Also allow the column_area in the configuration namelist to override the DEPHY assignment.

 -  Enhanced documentation for 1) using the DEPHY converter script, which converts forcing files from the legacy format to the DEPHY v1.0 format, and 2) including